The 6 Science Backed Brain Fixes Most People Are Ignoring!

 TL;DR

-• Exercise is one of the most powerful interventions for brain health, improving cognitive function, neuroplasticity, and long-term brain aging
+• Exercise is one of the most powerful interventions for brain health, improving cognitive function and neuroplasticity across all ages

 • Dementia and Alzheimer's often begin with compromised blood flow and vascular health rather than memory loss alone

-• Modern habits like excessive social media and AI dependence may harm neuroplasticity, while practices like learning new skills strengthen the brain
+• Modern trends like excessive social media and AI use may harm neuroplasticity, while practices like learning new skills protect it

 Episode Recap